smantic/blog/content/posts/context.md

 	ctx, cancel := signal.NotifyContext(context.Background(), os.Interrupt, os.Kill)
 }
 ```
-Sometimes you are working with a process spawned by a http server.
+Sometimes you are working with a process spawned by an http server.
-In this case generally we get the context attached to the  http request since we are handling the request in a newly spawned thread.
+In this case, generally, we get the context attached to the  http request since we are handling the request in a newly spawned thread.
-And pass that to functions that the http handler calls.
+We then pass that to functions that the http handler calls.

 ```go
 func (h *Handler) Handle(w http.ResponseWriter, r *http.Request){